G. M. Durrani

+Singer in many languages

-He was a radio drama artist and full-time singer of Lahore station, Delhi station and Mumbai station of AIR (Akashvani (radio broadcaster)).
-His native language was Pashto, but he had a strong command over Hindi, Urdu and Punjabi.
+Ghulam Mustafa Durrani was fond of music since childhood and was a radio drama artist and full-time singer of Lahore station, Delhi station and Mumbai station of AIR (Akashvani (radio broadcaster)) at a salary of Rupees 70 per month.
+His native language was Pashto, but he had a strong command over Hindi, Urdu and Punjabi languages.
 He sang in many Indian languages including Hindi, Urdu, Punjabi and Pashto language in Indian movies in the 1930s, 1940s and 1950s.
-After the 50s, Durrani sang very few songs.
-Durrani was the disciple of radio broadcaster Zulfiqar Ali Bukhari.
+After the 1950s, Durrani sang very few songs.
+Durrani was the disciple of radio broadcaster Zulfiqar Ali Bukhari, and Durrani also called Rafiq Ghaznavi 'my Guru'.

-To his credit, he tried to create his own identity as a playback singer and not try to follow the K. L. Saigal style of singing.
-G. M. Durrani was notable for sad songs, Romantic songs, Patriotic songs, Qur'an Khani, Qawwalis, Ghazals and Bhajans.
-He was also one of the first Muslim singers to sing Hindu Devotionals.
-G. M. Durrani was also the oldest Punjabi singer-actor at that time.
+To his credit, he tried to create his own identity as a playback singer and tried not to follow the then popular K. L. Saigal style of singing.
+Durrani was notable for sad songs, romantic songs, patriotic songs, Qur'an khawani, Qawwalis, Ghazals and Bhajans.
+He was also one of the first Muslim singers to sing Hindu devotional songs.

 Early life

 Ghulam Mustafa Durrani was born in Peshawar, British India in 1919.
-He was a Pathan (Pashtuns) and belonged to the Mohammad Zai Durrani Kabila.
+He was a Pathan (Pashtuns) and belonged to the Mohammad Zai tribe.
+He should not be confused as a direct descendant or have any relation with Ahmad Shah Durrani - founder of Afghanistan.

 Family

-His mother passed away when he was very young.
+His mother died when he was very young.
 His father was educated and of artistic mind, but very strict, and the only ally at the home was his loving grandmother.
 But she could also not protect him from his father's anger.